 State-owned enterprises whose shares are admitted to trading on a regulated market in Sweden have to apply the Swedish Corporate Governance Code (the "Code") in full.
 In majority state-owned enterprises whose shares are not admitted to trading on a regulated market in Sweden, the Code has to be applied except for the rules on nomination committees and the rules on the election of the board of directors and selection of auditors.
 Nor are these enterprises required to set up a remuneration committee in accordance with the rules set out in the Code, but they can choose to do so.
-In minority state-owned enterprises whose shares are not admitted to trading on a regulated market in Sweden, the State engages in dialogue
+In minority state-owned enterprises whose shares are not admitted to trading on a regulated market in Sweden, the State engages in dialogue a) Aktiebolagslagen (2005:551), årsredovisningslagen (1995:1554), konkurrenslagen (2008:579), bokföringslagen (1999:1078), säkerhetsskyddslagen (2018:585) samt värdepappers- och insiderlagstiftningen med bl.a. lag (2007:528) om värdepappersmarknaden, lag (2016:1306) med kompletterande bestämmelser till EU:s marknadsmissbruksförordning och lag (2016:1307) om straff för marknadsmissbruk på värdepappersmarknaden.

-1) The Companies Act (2005:551), the Annual Accounts Act (1995:1554), the Competition Act (2008:579), the Accounting Act (1999:1078), the Protective Security Act (2018:585) and Swedish securities and insider-related legislation, including the Securities Market Act (2007:528), the Act (2016:1306) concerning Supplementary Provisions to the EU Market Abuse Regulation and the Act (2016:1307) on Penalties for Market Abuse involving Trade with Financial Instruments.

-2) Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (market abuse regulation) and repealing Directive 2003/6/EC of the European Parliament and of the Council and Commission Directives 2003/124/EC, 2003/125/EC and 2004/72/EC.
+b) Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (market abuse regulation) and repealing Directive 2003/6/EC of the European Parliament and of the Council and Commission Directives 2003/124/EC, 2003/125/EC and 2004/72/EC.

-3) Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+c) Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).